Dr. Stefan Rose

 Profile

 Stefan is a post-doctoral researcher at the Chair of Business Analytics (Prof. Markus Weinmann).
-His academic path, rooted in psychology, has been characterized by a dedicated exploration of consumer behavior.
-Stefan studied Psychology at Maastricht University, after which he gained experience in the private sector as a market researcher.
-He then pursued his doctoral studies, receiving his PhD (Dr. rer. pol.) from RWTH Aachen University's Chair of Marketing.
-His doctoral research was recognized with the Borchers Badge, which honors outstanding doctoral students at RWTH Aachen University.
+Trained as a psychologist, he studied at Maastricht University, worked as a market researcher in the private sector, and earned his PhD (Dr. rer. pol.) from RWTH Aachen University's Chair of Marketing, where his doctoral research was honored with the Borchers Badge.
+He subsequently held a research professorship in the marketing department at Bern University of Applied Sciences.

 Publications